-Technological and scientific advances rose rapidly during the late 19th and early 20th centuries, prompting a worldwide interest in all the new - and sometimes very strange - possibilities science had to offer.
-Humanzees – man ape hybrid soldiers – presented one such possibility.
+Technological and scientific advances rose rapidly during the late 19th and early 20th century, prompting a worldwide interest in all the new - and sometimes very strange - possibilities science had to offer.
+Humanzees, man-ape hybrid soldiers, presented one such possibility.

-This was the age of steel, of the railroad, the factory system.
-And eugenics.
-But before Europe fully hopped on the sick bandwagon of extreme nationalism and surprising figures campaigned for breeding a master race, a lone Russian scientist who had successfully cross bred a variety of mammals - including zebras and donkeys - got the idea to try and breed humans with apes.
-His name was not Josef Stalin; it was Ilya Ivanov, and he was exploring the human-ape hybrid possibility long before Stalin ever succeeded in politics.
+This was the age of steel, the railroad, the factory system, and even eugenics.
+But before Europe fully moved towards extreme nationalism and surprising figures campaigned for breeding a master race, a lone Russian scientist who had successfully crossbred a variety of mammals - including zebras and donkeys - got the idea to try and breed humans with apes.
+But his name was not Josef Stalin; it was Ilya Ivanov, and he was exploring the human-ape hybrid possibility long before Stalin ever succeeded in politics.

-Certainly, the scientific advances of the 19th and early 20th centuries proved fertile ground for even the wildest, most unethical experiments and programs.
-One only has to consider the popularity of eugenics to understand that the scientifically learned and the politically and financially powerful people of the world were keen to use "science" to further subjugate and control most of the population.
-However, the creation of ape-men wasn't even on the Soviet radar.
-It was 20th-century creationists who began promoting the false story as a means of strengthening their arguments against evolution.
+Certainly, the scientific advances of the 19th and early 20th century proved fertile ground for even the wildest, most unethical experiments and programs.
+One only has to consider the corruption of eugenics to understand that the scientifically learned and the politically and financially powerful people of the world were keen to use "science" to further subjugate and control populations.
+The creation of ape-men, however, wasn't even on the Soviet radar.
+It was 20th century creationists who began promoting the false story as a means of strengthening their arguments against evolution.